What should you know about over 50 life insurance?

 - Affordable monthly premiums

-- Fixed cash payout and monthly premiums
+- Fixed cash payout and monthly premiums that never rise

 - Quick payout when a claim is made